sabernabil12/teleport-job-worker/docs/design-doc.md

 ## Output Streaming Architecture

-The system implements **Direct Pipe with Multiplexing** for efficient real-time output streaming.
+The system implements **Direct Pipe with Broadcast** for efficient real-time output streaming.
 Here's the concrete architecture:

 ### **Implementation Details**

 1. **Process Output Capture**:
    - Each job creates child process using `exec.Command()`.
    - `StdoutPipe()` and `StderrPipe()` create OS-level pipes connected to the child process.
-   - Two goroutines run `io.Copy(&channelWriter{job.Output}, pipe)` for stdout and stderr.
+   - Two separate goroutines run `io.Copy(&broadcastWriter{job}, pipe)` for stdout and stderr.
-   - Both stdout and stderr are combined into a single output channel.
+   - Both stdout and stderr are combined into a single broadcast stream.
-   - Raw bytes are immediately written to a buffered channel (100-item capacity per job).
+   - Raw bytes are immediately broadcast to all connected clients.

-2. **Channel-Based Multiplexing**:
+2. **Broadcast-Based Multiplexing**:
-   - Each job has a dedicated `chan []byte` with 100-item buffer.
+   - Each job maintains a map of client channels (`map[chan []byte]bool`).
-   - `channelWriter` implements `io.Writer` interface to bridge pipes to channels.
+   - `broadcastWriter` implements `io.Writer` interface to broadcast to all clients.
-   - Multiple gRPC clients can read from the same channel concurrently.
-   - Channel is closed when process terminates to signal end-of-stream.
+   - Each client gets their own dedicated unbuffered channel.
+   - Data is copied for each client to prevent interference between clients.
+   - Slow clients are skipped (non-blocking send) to avoid blocking the broadcast.

 3. **gRPC Streaming Layer**:
    - Server maintains a map of job UUIDs to worker.Job instances.
-   - `StreamJobOutput` RPC creates a goroutine that monitors job status.
+   - `StreamJobOutput` RPC creates a dedicated client channel and adds it to the job's broadcast list.
-   - Main loop uses `select` to handle: output data, context cancellation, or job completion.
-   - Each client gets a dedicated gRPC stream that reads from the shared job output channel.
+   - Each client gets an independent gRPC stream that reads from their dedicated channel.
+   - Client channels are automatically cleaned up when clients disconnect or job completes.

 ### **Data Flow**
 ```
 Child Process (stdout + stderr)
     ↓ (OS pipes)
-io.Copy() goroutines (2x)
+io.Copy() goroutines (2x - stdout + stderr)
-    ↓ (channelWriter)
-Single Buffered Channel (100 items)
-    ↓ (multiple readers)
+    ↓ (broadcastWriter)
+Broadcast to All Client Channels
+    ↓ (one channel per client)
-gRPC Stream Clients
+gRPC Stream Clients (independent)
 ```

 ### **Key Benefits**
-- **Zero-copy**: Data flows directly from process pipes to network streams.
 - **Real-time**: Output appears immediately as process produces it.
-- **Concurrent**: Multiple clients can stream the same job output.
+- **Concurrent**: Multiple clients can stream the same job output without data stealing.
-- **Memory efficient**: 100-item buffer prevents unbounded memory growth.
-- **Automatic cleanup**: Channel closure signals end-of-stream to all clients.
+- **Full output capture**: Each client receives all output from the start.
+- **Automatic cleanup**: Client channels are closed when clients disconnect or job completes.
 - **Simplified**: Single output stream eliminates complexity of separate stdout/stderr handling.
+- **No interference**: Each client gets their own data copy, preventing data stealing between clients.

 ### **Why Not Other Approaches**
 - **File + fsnotify**: Would require disk I/O and file management overhead.
 - **Ring buffer**: More complex, doesn't provide the same real-time guarantees.
 - **Separate stdout/stderr channels**: Added complexity without significant benefit for most use cases.
+- **Shared single channel**: Multiple clients reading from same channel would steal data from each other.

 ### **Why this approach is efficient**
 - **Uses blocking I/O:** Goroutines read from OS pipes and sleep until new output is available, consuming no CPU while idle.